2017–18 James Madison Dukes men's basketball team

 The 2017–18 James Madison Dukes men's basketball team represented James Madison University during the 2017–18 NCAA Division I men's basketball season.
-The Dukes, led by second-year head coach Louis Rowe, played their home games at the James Madison University Convocation Center in Harrisonburg, Virginia as members of the Colonial Athletic Association.
-They finished the season 10–22, 6–12 in CAA play to finish in a four-way tie for seventh place.
+The Dukes, led by second-year head coach Louis Rowe, played their home games at the James Madison University Convocation Center in Harrisonburg, Virginia as members of the Colonial Athletic Association (CAA).
+They finished the season 10–22, 6–12 in CAA play, to finish in a four-way tie for seventh place.
 They lost in the first round of the CAA tournament to Drexel.

 Previous season

-The Dukes finished the 2016–17 season 10–23, 7–11 record in CAA play to finish in a tie for third place.
+The Dukes finished the 2016–17 season 10–23, 7–11 record in CAA play, to finish in a tie for third place.
 The Dukes lost in the quarterfinals of CAA tournament to College of Charleston.
 The season was the first for head coach Louis Rowe.